Regulatory Framework

 • to invest by way of a contractual arrangement, including investment contracts in the form of a business co-operation contract (“BCC”) and a public private partnership (“PPP”).

 An EO is an organization established and operating in accordance with the laws of Vietnam.
 EOs include enterprises, co-operatives and unions of co-operatives and other organizations conducting business investment activities.
-Before the establishment of an EO, a foreign investor must have an investment project, carry out the procedures for registration of an investment project by way of obtaining an IRC and must satisfy certain market access conditions on ownership rates of charter capital and other conditions prescribed in international treaties.
-Subject to the market access restrictions applicable to foreign investors in certain economic sectors, foreign investors can choose to establish a wholly foreign-invested enterprise (“WFIE”) or a joint venture with Vietnamese partner(s) (“JV”).
+Before the establishment of an EO, a foreign investor must have an investment project, carry out the procedures for registration of an investment project by way of obtaining an IRC and must satisfy certain market access conditions on ownership and any other conditions prescribed in international treaties.
+Subject to the market access restrictions in certain economic sectors, foreign investors may choose to establish a wholly foreign-invested enterprise (“WFIE”) or a joint venture with a Vietnamese partner(s) (“JV”).
+In practice, the sectors which require the corporate form of JV are very limited.

-The WTO Commitments and other international treaties to which Vietnam is a member permitted the establishment of WFIEs in many but not all sectors in Vietnam.
-A foreign investor is required to have a Vietnamese JV partner if the market access restriction is so regulated in international treaties to which Vietnam is a member.
-In this case, a foreign investor must set up a JV with Vietnamese partner(s).
+The WTO Commitments and other international treaties to which Vietnam is a member permitted the establishment of WFIEs in a great number but not all sectors in Vietnam.
+In a few exceptions, a foreign investor is required to have a Vietnamese JV partner if the market access restriction is so regulated in international treaties to which Vietnam is a member.
+In this case, a foreign investor must set up a JV with a Vietnamese partner(s).
 The maximum ownership of a foreign investor in a JV depends on the business sector.
-Usually, the foreign investor may hold a majority share, except for certain business sectors which place a cap on foreign ownership.
+Usually, the foreign investor may hold a majority share, except for certain business sectors which place a cap on foreign ownership (e.g., in purchasing shares in a local bank in which the foreign ownership ratio can only be up to 30%).

 Branches and Representative Offices